Easiest Shift of JEE Main 2026 Session 1 Exam: All Shifts Analysis & Paper Difficulty Levels

 JEE Mains exam 2026 for session 1 is on January 21, 22, 23, 24, 28 and 29.
 The B.E/B.Tech exam is scheduled on the first five days in a total of 10 shifts.
 It is not possible to ensure the same difficulty level across all shifts.
 A particular shift will become easiest shift in comparison to others.
 Check which shift is easiest in JEE Main 2026.

-The Jan 28 shift 2 exam is the easiest shift in the JEE Main 2026 January session.
+The Jan 28 shift 2 exam was the easiest shift in the JEE Main 2026 January session.
 We have compiled the day-wise and shift-wise difficulty level of the JEE Mains 2026 session 1 exam to understand which shift appeared comparatively easier for candidates.
 This analysis will further help the aspirants estimate their expected marks vs percentile for their respective shifts.

 Easiest-Shift-in-JEE-Main-2026-Exam